debarup24/propsoch-landing-page/README.md

 4. Below the research Insights accordion, we have a light purple banner, it has two buttons, one button which is “Book an appointment” – is not working, after clicking, it redirects to error 404 page.

 5. In https://www.propsoch.com/buy/property-for-sale-in-[location]” page pagination is working but UI painting is not eye smoothing

+6. In mobile view, "PROPSOCH" written in footer is not visible properly.
+The sticky navbar mobile is cutting the view.
+I have fixed it.

 # 🌟 I've added one extra section by my own :